-29 Aug Crossing Lake Michigan via express car ferry
+29 Aug Crossing Lake Michigan by ferry boat

-Decision time: Drive from Milwaukee, through or around Chicago, and up the eastern coast of Lake Michigan, or cut across aboard a car ferry?
+Decision time: Drive from Milwaukee, through or around Chicago, and up the eastern coast of Lake Michigan, or cut across Lake Michigan aboard a car ferry?

 We normally choose the driving option.
 But I’m tired of being predictable.
-I need some “crazy” in my life and what better way to break loose than to ride a ferryboat.
+I need some “crazy” in my life and what better way to break loose than crossing Lake Michigan by ferry.
 (I also climbed stairs to the ferry’s top deck without holding onto a handrail, so that’s kind of reckless and wild, right?)

-First, the benefits of crossing Lake Michigan via car ferry
+First, the benefits of crossing Lake Michigan by ferry

 It’s faster.
-The Lake Express high-speed ferry travels about 45 mph and covers the trip in approximately 2.5 hours.
+The Lake Express high-speed ferry across Lake Michigan travels about 45 mph and covers the trip in approximately 2.5 hours.
 The drive around the lake via Chicago would have taken us at least five hours, more if during rush hour or through road construction, which seems to be constant.

 Unfortunately, there was no skeet shooting, shuffleboarding, gambling or hot tubbing on the ferry, which would have been nice.
 I’m guessing Princess and Carnival are better suited to provide those experiences.